svenslaggare/StackJIT/README.md

     <function body>
 }
 ```
-There is no "return" instruction atm, but all functions must end with _one_
+When a function returns, there must be only _one_ (zero if void) operands on the evalutation stack.
-operand at the evaluation stack which will be the return value.
+If not, the program will not be executed.
-Functions not enclosed within a function definition is automatically added
-to the 'main' function which is the entry point for the program.
+There must be a function called 'main' which will be the entry point for the program.
-The returned value will be the output for the program.

 ####Main function####
-The signature for the main function is: `func main() Int`.
+The main function must have the following signature: `func main() Int`.
+The returned value from the main function will be the output for the program.

 ##Instruction set##
 * `PUSH <value>`: Pushes a 32-bits integer to the evaluation stack.